History of Tina Charles (basketball) in Timeline

 2014: Traded to New York Liberty

-In 2014, Tina Charles was traded to her native team, the New York Liberty, in exchange for Kelsey Bone and draft picks.
+In 2014, Tina Charles was traded to her native team, the New York Liberty, in exchange for Kelsey Bone, the fourth overall pick in the 2014 WNBA draft (Alyssa Thomas) and the fourth overall pick in the 2015 WNBA draft (Elizabeth Williams).

 In the 2014–15 off-season, Tina Charles played in Turkey once again for Fenerbahçe.